GovReady/continuous-ato-kit/README.md

 	curl -s -o docker_container_run.sh https://raw.githubusercontent.com/GovReady/govready-q/master/deployment/docker/docker_container_run.sh
 	chmod +x docker_container_run.sh

-Run it to start the compliance server in the background:
+Run the script to start GovReady-Q:

 	./docker_container_run.sh --relaunch --address govready-q:8000

+It will wait for the GovReady-Q server to come online and then go to the background.

+Note that the data stored in this GovReady-Q container is ephemeral and will be destroyed when the container exits because no database has been configured.

 ##### Set up networking

-While the container is starting, add the Compliance Server container to the `continuousato` virtual network:
+Add the Compliance Server container to the `continuousato` virtual network:

 	docker network connect continuousato govready-q